Trip Planner

 Connect fly to Lukla & trek to Paiya (Chutok)

-Today, we will travel from Kathmandu to Lukla via a flight that will take approximately 35 minutes.
-If you are new to the flight, it might be one of the best experiences of your life as you will be witnessing obscene scenery of mountain ranges and lush forest from a height of over 2800m.
+Today, we will travel from Kathmandu to Lukla by a 35-minute flight.
+If you are new to flying, it might be one of the best experiences of your life, as you will witness the spectacular scenery of mountain ranges and lush forests from an altitude of over 2,800 m.
 Here at Lukla, we will introduce you to our Porters and crew members.

 Maximum Altitude